50ButtonsEach/hax-with-flic-osx/README.md

 * `spotify-NextTrack.AppleScript` Moves to the next track.
 Also works with Spotify connect.
 * `spotify-PlayPause.AppleScript` Play or Pause the music.
 Also works with Spotify connect.
 * `spotify-PreviousTrack.AppleScript` Moves to the previous track.
 Also works with Spotify connect.
+* `pauseSpotifyAndSleep.sh` Pauses Spotify if a track is currently playing and then puts mac to sleep.
+(Added by [echo0101](https://github.com/echo0101))

 **Sonos**